openmod/openmod-docs/content/development-guide/commands.md

     if(count < 1)
     {
-        throw new UserFriendlyException("Count can not be negative!");
+        throw new UserFriendlyException("Count cannot be negative!");
     }

     await PrintAsync($"{player} is {amount}x awesome!");